JeonJaeHyeong/DPL/README.md

 ## Acknowledgment
 This repository is developed on top of the following code bases:

-1. Scene graph benchmarking framework develped by [KaihuaTang](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch)
+1. Scene graph benchmarking framework developed by [KaihuaTang](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch)
 2. A Toolkit for Scene Graph Benchmark in Pytorch by [Rongjie Li](https://github.com/SHTUPLUS/PySGG)
 3. Stacked Hybrid-Attention and Group Collaborative Learning for Unbiased Scene Graph Generation in Pytorch by [Xingning Dong](https://github.com/dongxingning/SHA-GCL-for-SGG)
 4. Vision Relation Transformer for Unbiased Scene Graph Generation by [Gopika Sudhakaran](https://github.com/visinf/veto)

--->